bitcoin-dot-org/Bitcoin.org/_includes/guide_block_chain.md

 {% autocrossref %}

 Every block must include one or more transactions.
-Exactly one of these transactions must be a coinbase transaction which should collect and spend the block reward and any transaction fees paid by transactions included in this block.
+The first one of these transactions must be a coinbase transaction which should collect and spend the block reward and any transaction fees paid by transactions included in this block.